Aboyne Lodge SEN Department

 - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child.

-- Coffee mornings are held for parents of children with SEND and ‘surgeries’ with outside agencies such as the school nurse, the autism advisory teacher etc. can be arranged to answer any questions parents might have.
+- Coffee and chat sessions are held for parents of children with SEND and ‘surgeries’ with outside agencies such as the school nurse, the autism advisory teacher etc. can be arranged to answer any questions parents might have.

 - In addition: If your child is undergoing statutory assessment you will also be supported by the Children’s Services SEN Team.
 They will ensure that you fully understand the process.